-Root canal is a dental treatment used to repair and save a badly decayed or infected tooth.
-The procedure is carried out to remove the nerve and pulp when they get infected or badly damaged.
+A root canal is a dental treatment used to repair and save a badly decayed or infected tooth.
+The procedure is carried out to remove the nerve and dental pulp when they get infected or badly damaged.
 After removal of nerve and pulp, the tooth is cleansed and sealed.

-Root canal is known to be a painful procedure.
-It may also include some extended procedures like tooth extraction, dental bridge, dental implant, and/or removable partial denture.
+It may also mean some extended procedures need to be done, like tooth extraction, dental bridge, dental implant, and/or removable partial denture.

-Root canal becomes inevitable when your tooth decays or gets damaged badly due to trauma or any other reason.
-Tooth may decay due to the presence of bacteria that has the propensity to multiply and cause severe damage in just no time.
+Root canal therapy becomes inevitable when your tooth decays or gets damaged badly due to trauma or any other reason.
+Therapy is needed when a tooth’s pulp becomes inflamed and infected due to a number of reasons:

 When the bacteria enter into your tooth, they attack your nerves and stop blood supply to it which ceases the antibacterial cells to transmit and fight against them.

-How to Know You Need a Root Canal Therapy?
+How Do You Know You Need Root Canal Therapy?